gkrajewski/CDI-online/README.md

 ## Changes
 ### v1.8
 * Changed: color of redirection button (now it's more visible when it's active)
+* Added: possibility of adding the run parameter to the redirection URL

 ### v1.7
 * Added: static form has another input file called parameters.csv with parameters for external connections